aeternity/aeternity/docs/hardware-requirements.md

 Hardware requirements may vary based in what mode the node is running, the network and it is supposed to run full sync or restore from database snapshot.
 Running a full node to do a full sync being the most resource intensive.
 Requirements would also vary based on the node configuration, API requests and eventually on future consensus protocol and features.

+This recommendations are for nodes part of the **Aeternity Mainnet**

 Last update: **October 1, 2024**

 ## Summary

-Running a full node with full since now and then (i.e. once per month):
+Running a full node with full sync now and then (i.e. once per month):

 - Intel(R) CPU 2 cores @ 3.0Ghz
 - 8GB of RAM